-2. You Give Your Brain A Well-Deserved Break (And Something Magic Happens…)
+2. You Give Your Brain A Well-Deserved Break From Burn out (And Something Magic Happens…)

 A recipe for burn out is to stuff every second of your day with something for your brain to think about, especially if it becomes a chore rather than something fun.

 That’s exactly what I’ve done in the past because I thought it was “productive.”